Diveyam-Mishra/workflow-use/workflows/backend/DEVELOPERS_README.md

 This separation of concerns makes the codebase easier to understand, maintain, and test.

+## Workflow Lifecycle and Detailed Architecture

+While the backend provides the API for management, the core logic of creating and running workflows resides in the `workflow_use` package.
+The lifecycle consists of three main phases: Recording, Building, and Execution.

+### 1. Recording Phase (`recorder` module)

+This is the initial phase where a user's actions are captured to create a raw workflow.

+-   **Mechanism**: The `RecordingService` starts a new browser session with a special **browser extension** loaded.
+-   **Event Capture**: The extension monitors user interactions (clicks, typing, navigation) and sends this data as a series of events to a local web server run by the `RecordingService`.
+-   **Output**: When the recording stops, the service compiles these events into a raw JSON file.
+This file is a simple, linear log of everything the user did.

+### 2. Building Phase (`builder` module)

+This phase transforms the raw recording into a smart, executable workflow using a Large Language Model (LLM).

+-   **Mechanism**: The `BuilderService` takes the raw JSON recording, a high-level user goal (e.g., "Log in to the website and navigate to the dashboard"), and screenshots from the recording session.
+-   **The Role of the LLM**: The service sends all of this context to an LLM.
+It asks the LLM to analyze the raw steps and the user's goal to create a more robust and intelligent workflow.
+The LLM might:
+    -   Add descriptions to each step.
+    -   Clean up or combine redundant actions.
+    -   Infer the user's intent and add logic.
+    -   Define which data should be extracted from a page.
+-   **Output**: The builder produces a final, refined `WorkflowDefinitionSchema` (a structured JSON object).
+This is the executable workflow that the backend will run.

+### 3. Execution Phase (`workflow` and `controller` modules)

+This is the final phase where the refined workflow is executed.

+-   **Mechanism**: The `Workflow` service (`workflow.service.py`) is the main orchestrator.
+It loads the `WorkflowDefinitionSchema` and executes its steps one by one.
+-   **Data Injection**: The `run` method accepts an `inputs` dictionary.
+These values are loaded into a `context` object.
+Placeholders in the workflow steps (e.g., a URL or a username in the format `{username}`) are dynamically replaced with values from this context.
+The output of one step can also be saved to the context for use in a later step.
+-   **Step Execution**:
+    -   **Deterministic Steps**: For simple, predefined actions like "click" or "input", the `Workflow` service calls the `WorkflowController`.
+The controller contains the precise code to perform these actions using the browser automation library.
+    -   **Agentic Steps**: For complex or ambiguous tasks, the workflow can contain an "agent" step.
+This delegates control to an LLM-powered agent, which decides on the best course of action to achieve its given task.
+-   **LLM-Powered Error Recovery**: A key feature of the execution engine is its ability to recover from errors.
+If a deterministic step fails (e.g., a button with a specific CSS selector is not found), the system can **fall back to an agent**.
+It prompts the LLM with the details of the error and the original goal, and the agent attempts to fix the problem and complete the step.
+This makes the workflows significantly more resilient to minor UI changes.

 ## File-by-File Breakdown

 Here is a detailed description of each file in the `workflows/backend` directory: